abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 Anyways, classical logic is based on Platonic epistemology according to which we humans, can have universal knowledge - his view is that knowledge is given by God and that we are not investigating, but actually *recollecting* the ideas that are given to us.
 To postulate this universality, classical logic uses the category of *limitation* e.g. the predicate B is universal as everything is either B or *non-B* i.e. the B/non-B distinction is an inherent quality of each object in the universe.

-Intuitionistic logic, represents the opposite view - the view that knowledge is subjective and it has a limite scope.
+Intuitionistic logic, represents the opposite view - the view that knowledge is subjective and it has a limited scope.
 For this reason, it contrasts reality not with limitation, but with *negation* i.e. a thing can be *B* or *not B*, but it doesn't have to be one or the other, because, since the predicate *B* is made up, there is no reason to think that it should apply to every object in the universe.

 Again, using reality and negation, I can only make a statement about a given object, e.g. saying that this object is **B** or saying that it is **not B**.
 While when using limitation, I am making a statement about the whole universe - postulating that it is divided into B's and non-B (or perhaps un-B).